 Unless and until the Supreme Court reviews this issue, plaintiffs and defendants alike will need to pay attention to a potential laches defense in patent cases.

 Kenneth R. Berman is a partner in Nutter’s Litigation Department.
-He co-chairs the firm’s Business Litigation Practice Group and chairs the firm’s Pro Bono Committee.
+He co-chairs the firm’s Business Litigation Practice Group and co-chairs the firm’s Pro Bono Committee.
 Ken is a seasoned litigator representing clients in ...

 Heather B. Repicky is the deputy chair of Nutter’s Litigation Department and a member of the firm’s IP Litigation practice group.
 Because she focuses her practice on intellectual property matters, Heather has a depth of ...